alinix1/alinix1/README.md

 With a background spanning public health and full-stack web development, I bring a unique combination of experience, technical versatility, and analytical problem-solving to every project.<br>

-I'm passionate about leveraging data for social impact.<br>
+I'm passionate about leveraging analytics for public health and social impact.<br>
 <br>

  ---